Managing Your Scalingo for PostgreSQL® Addon

 - From your web browser, open your database dashboard

-- Click the Users tab
+- Click the Settings tab

-- Fill the Add a new user form:
+- Fill the Add a user form:

 - Fill a username